Fluid Subspaces π΅π¬

 - Combinations: chords, textures, cascades

-This project is an audiovisual system: fluid becomes tone; tone becomes space.
+This project is an audiovisual system: fluid becomes tone; tone becomes fluid.

 I spent years tuning equations.
 And then the smoke answered.